jupyterhub/traefik-proxy/docs/source/file.md

-# Using TraefikFileProviderProxy
+# Using TraefikFileProxy

 **jupyterhub-traefik-proxy** can be used with simple toml or yaml configuration files, for smaller, single-node deployments such as
 [The Littlest JupyterHub](https://tljh.jupyter.org).

-## How-To install TraefikFileProviderProxy
+## How-To install TraefikFileProxy

 1. Install **jupyterhub**
 2. Install **jupyterhub-traefik-proxy**